 Learn as much as you can about eating disorders.
 Check in with your loved one without pressure, ask them how they are and how they’re feeling.
 Once you feel comfortable you can have the talk with them in private about your concerns.
 Expect pushback and hostility – they probably will feel defensive.
 Make sure you’re not blaming them or issuing any form of demands.
 Emphasise that you’re there for them and it’s because you care that you’re worried.

 If they are ready to seek help you can have some options ready for them or offer to assist them in finding help.
 If they aren’t ready to seek help, remind them you are there with no judgement should they need anything, or just for you to listen.
 Lastly, take care of yourself as it can be challenging to see someone suffering and not be able to help.
 Preserve your energy to help them the best you can but also remember you are not a trained therapist or eating disorder nutrition professional.

 Is recovery really possible?

-This is, again, one of my top asked questions!
+This is, again, one of our top asked questions!

 I know recovery seems so far away.
 And recovery takes a long time.